The human toll is devastating. The economic toll is enormous.

 Malaria is not just Uganda’s greatest health problem; it is Uganda’s greatest human and economic development problem.

-lives lost annually
+of lives lost annually

 children cognitively impaired by anemia